mheily/libkqueue/BUGS.md

     kqueue when we receive a `SIGCHLD`.
 This involves many calls to `waitid(2)` and may have a negative performance impact.

- * `EVFILT_PROC` - The notification list of the global waiter thread, and the ready lists of individual kqueues share the same mutex.
+ * `EVFILT_PROC` - The notification list of the global waiter thread and the ready lists of individual kqueues share the same mutex.
 This may cause performance issues where large numbers of processes are monitored.